*(Ad) – In collaboration with Espplay

 Why outdoor play is important

 Espplay has statistics confirming that 1 in 3 children between the ages of 2 and 10 are overweight.
 Schools are now being encouraged to increase and improve physical activity in the playground to help combat childhood obesity.
 This can be done with having climbing equipment installed.
 Not only is climbing fun, but it’s also great for the natural development of upper body strength, balancing, coordination and decision making.
+Even if its buying kids electric cars to help get your child outside and playing.
+It all counts as outdoor play.

 Outdoor activities for toddlers